-A 4-day birding Argentina tour in the geographic centre of the country rise the Cordoba Hills, a granite massif of 2800 m on its highest point.
+A 4-day Birding in Central Argentina: Córdoba Central Hills Tour in the geographic center of the country rises the Cordoba Hills, a granite massif of 2800 m on its highest point.
 Separated from the Andes by some 320 Km, the region has acted as a true island for speciation and is home to several endemic birds, both at the higher elevations and in the adjacent lowlands and salt flats.
-Such is the case of the Cordoba Cinclodes, Olrog's Cinclodes and Salinas Monjita, three of the most sought-after birds in Argentina.
-Several subspecies -some of them potential splits- occur only here, such as Puna ("Córdoba") Canastero, Rufous-banded Miner, Rufous-naped Ground-Tyrant, Long-tailedd Meadowlark, to name just a few.
+Such is the case of the Cordoba Cinclodes, Olrog's Cinclodes, and Salinas Monjita, three of the most sought-after birds in Argentina.
+Several subspecies -some of them potential splits- occur only here, such as Puna ("Córdoba") Canastero, Rufous-banded Miner, Rufous-naped Ground-Tyrant, Long-tailed Meadowlark, to name just a few.

 Alternative Name: Birding Central Argentina: Endemics and specialities of Córdoba Central Hills